TheProtonFlo/TheProtonFlo/README.md

 I'm ProtonFlo, a lil'dev who want to progress into game programming for my studies and to help later to make my project come true ! :)

-I actually learn C# for Unity and make prototype of my game project ! ( i had a lot :,) ) and Shell to use Git and Github commit correctly (´。＿。｀)
+I actually learn C# for Unity and make prototype of my game project ! (and have a lot to learn !)

 Will be open to any help !
 I'm new after all and have a lot to discover :)